15 Best Beaches in Ontario for Sun, Sand and Fun

 Photo by Bella White : https://www.pexels.com/photo/beach-during-sunset-635279/

-Summer is approaching, making the days longer, hotter, and more humid.
+Summer is approaching, making the days longer, hotter, and humid.
 There will be a huge rush of people trying to get themselves a summer vacation to the best beaches in Ontario.

-These stunning Ontario beaches surrounded by palm trees and great lakes are worth it.
+This province of Ontario offers you an unimaginable summer.
+These stunning Ontario beaches, surrounded by palm trees and great lakes, are worth it.

-So, grab your swimming suits and sun-screen lotions as you’re about to witness the 15 best Beaches in Ontario to visit with your family.
+So, grab your swimming suits and sun-screen lotions as you’re about to witness the 15 best beaches in Ontario to visit with your family.

-1. Best Beaches In Ontario
+15 Best Beaches in Ontario to Explore

-1.1.
 Sauble Beach

 Sauble Beach has built a reputation as it’s packed in the summer seasons due to its easy way of accommodation.

-With the availability of fast food complimented with some fresh beverages to fill you up, Sauble Beach stands as one of the best Beaches based on its immaculate size and the amenities it offers.
+With the availability of fast food complimented with some fresh beverages to fill you up, Sauble Beach stands as one of the best beaches based on its immaculate size and the amenities it offers.

-1.2.
-Wasaga Beach
+2. Wasaga Beach

-1.3.
-Crystal Beach
+3. Crystal Beach

-This is a beach on Lake Erie and is known as Crystal Beach for its crystal clear water.
+This beach on Lake Erie is known as Crystal Beach for its crystal clear water.
+A small community residing within Fort Erie takes care of this wonderful beach.

 Like most beaches in Ontario, this beach also has a small entry fee but has a capacity restriction.
 Interested people book their spots way ahead in the winter to spend a calm vacation.

-1.4.
-Southampton Beach
+4. Southampton Beach

-With all amenities, plenty of restaurants, and accommodations to suit your taste.
+It has all the amenities, plenty of restaurants, and accommodations to suit your taste.
+There are also beach chairs to relax and enjoy the view.

-1.5.
-Centre Island Beach
+5. Centre Island Beach

 Centre Island Beach is the most popular and is the easiest to access.
 You’ll find soft sand that paves the way to the cool waves of Lake Ontario.

-1.6.
-Canatara Park Beach
+6. Canatara Park Beach

-Canatara is popular for small parties, get-togethers or just a school vacation for kids.
+Canatara is popular for small parties, get-togethers, or just a school vacation for kids.

-1.7.
-Port Stanley Beach
+7. Port Stanley Beach

 This vibrant beach town is very spread, so there’s plenty of room for people to sit down, throw a Frisbee, and even bond over a game of beach volleyball.